nwithan8/Georgia-General-Assembly-API/README.md

 #### getVotes():
 Get votes for the piece of legislation

-Returns: list of Vote objects
+Returns: dictionary of votes for the legislation { {'Id': Vote, ... } }

 #### getCommittees(Session object (optional), Committee object (optional)):
 Get committees discussing the legislation

-Returns: list of Committee objects
+Returns: list of committees discussing the legislaton { [Committee, ... ] }

 ## Committee():
 ### Properties: